How many times have you heard: “You didn’t tell me that!” while you know for a fact that you did communicate what they don’t remember you saying?

 There are many examples of companies not following the Power of Three…

-Double check to make sure any advertising message ends with a call to action and your contact information.
+Always make sure any advertising message ends with a call to action and your contact information.